Sanchit9Mishra9/shopping_website_nestjs_project/README.md

-Hello Step to use this files------>
+Hello, Step to use these files------>
 Step-1
+npm install

+Step-2
 npm i --save class-validator class-transformer

-Step-2
+Step-3
 npm add @nestjs/typeorm typeorm mysql2
 or
 npm install --save @nestjs/typeorm typeorm sqlite3

-Step-3
+Step-4
 npm install cookie-session @types/cookie-session

+Step-5
-Step-4 this step to start this backend code and make sure that you have database npm run start:dev
+this step to start this backend code and make sure that you have database npm run start:dev